Wick integrals: The Wick product, diagram formulae, and change of chaos

 where we have used/may further substitute the expressions for joint cumulants of centred random variables

 Once the base random variables $X$ are fixed, we consider the \emph{Wick product} defined in \cite[Theorem 5.3]{niko} by

-and extended to arbitrary polynomials in $X$ thanks to \eqref{eq:inverse}.
+and extended to arbitrary polynomials in $X$ thanks to the fact that Appell polynomials are monic \eqref{eq:inverse} and therefore linearly generate the polynomial algebra.
 This product is the one used in \cite{Janson_1997} (denoted $\odot$) and \cite[Definition 2.4]{the_wick} in the case of $X$ Gaussian; in \cite{niko} it is viewed through the lens of Hopf-algebraic deformation.
 The operation $\dia$ is a commutative and associative product on $\mathbb R[x^\mathcal{I}]$.